haerski/mortality/report.md

 test <- trained_recipe %>% bake(testing(init))
 ```

-Below, the break-down plot of the client located in New York
+Below, we have the break-down plot of the client located in New York.

 ```r
 ex <-